Sarah Jane Vickery

 Hi!
 I’m Sarah.

-Now I develop creative frameworks for change.
-I coach and teach workshops on the power of journaling for building a growth mindset and illustrate workbooks and worksheets to inspire curiosity and creativity at any age.
-My hope is that the tools I have developed to make changes in my own life, can help others do the same.
+Now I develop creative tools for practicing self-care and building a creative mindset.
+I coach one-to-one and teach online art classes and workshops on the power of putting pen to paper.
+I illustrate colouring books and doodle journals to inspire curiosity and creativity at any age.
+My hope is that the tools and artistic exercises I’ve created to make happy changes in my own life, will help you do the same.